 - Water when you are not at home.

 Fine grade the lawn area after sprinkler system is installed with a landscape rake.
-Break up clods to less that 3/4” and remove any large rocks.
+Break up clods to less that 3/4”, and remove any large rocks.
 Soil should be 1” below patios, sidewalks, driveways and edging.
-Fine graded area should be smooth and clump free.
+The fine graded area should be smooth and clump free.
 Sod will follow the contour of the ground and it is very difficult to adjust grade after the sod is installed.

 - Apply Green Valley Turf Co.
 20-20-10 + Iron fertilizer to the bare ground before installing sod.

-- Start installing first line of sod slabs following a sidewalk, fence or edging to keep row straight and minimize cutting.
-Cut the first slab of the next line in half so you can stagger the rows like brick work.
+- Install the first line of sod slabs following a sidewalk, fence or edging to keep rows straight and minimize cutting.
+Cut the first slab of the next line in half so you can stagger the rows like brickwork.
 If you are installing sod on a hill, start at the bottom.
 This makes it easier to pull the sod into place and get a tight fit.
 If the hill is steep, anchor the sod in place with wooden stakes.

 New Sod Watering